 A new phylogenetic study of the Mourning Wheatear complex confirmed its split into three different species.
-Concerning the Maghreb Wheatear, which is already given species status by some authors, the new study only hinted that it should be split too.
+Concerning the Maghreb Wheatear, which is already given species status by some authors, the new study hinted that it should be split too.

 The Mourning Wheatear (Oenanthe lugens) senso lato is distributed in North Africa, East Africa, the Levant, Iran and the Arabian Peninsula (NW plus C and SW).
 Based on morphological characters, eight to nine subspecies – divided into three groups – have been traditionally recognized.
 Moreover, this species complex has been also treated in the past as conspecific with Finsch’s wheatear (Oenanthe finschii).